- make sure your text is as simple, brief, clear, informative, and persuasive as possible

 Editing & the Writing Process

 After working hard to develop the substance of a message, you may be weary of it and eager to turn it over to your instructor.
-If possible, set the draft aside and work on another assignment before trying to edit it.
+If possible, however, you are wise to set the draft aside and work on another task before trying to edit it.

 It has become commonplace for postsecondary writing instructors in the U.S. to suggest that writers not worry about editing during the early stages of a writing project.
 This can be sound advice because time spent editing could be wasted if what you’re editing doesn’t respond to the demands of the school assignment or isn’t rhetorically sensitive.
 Plus, why edit a freewrite when the goal during freewriting is to develop ideas?